russelgauthier/ax-lib/README.md

 # Arxos
 Description
 ------------
-Arxos - Javascript, CSS, SCSS and PHP general helper library
+Arxos - Javascript, CSS, SCSS and PHP general helper utils from a variety of different projects.

 Licence:
 ------------